mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="truenas-cpu.png" alt="Graph of CPU usage in March showing almost entirely <10% usage" maxWidth="800px" caption="TrueNAS barely uses any CPU capacity.">}}

-The most important thing about the CPU was that it supported AMD's Radeon video technology, which meant that I didn't need a separate GPU, and it served that purpose.
+The most important thing about the CPU was that it supported AMD's Radeon video technology, which saved me from needing a GPU.
 For $105, it was a great deal.

 ### Disk (Data)